 child = "x")

-function to get a quick look at the data as shown here:
+function to get a quick look at the credible (posterior) values of theta

 with drawsDF